 Over 1,430 miles long, the Great Barrier Reef is the world’s largest coral reef system and home to over 900 islands and thousands of marine species.
 The reef’s vast size can even be seen from outer space.

-Visitors can easily reach it from numerous ports of call including Port Douglas, Airlie Beach, and Cairns.
+Visit the Great Barrier Reef from numerous ports of call including Port Douglas, Airlie Beach, and Cairns.
 On some itineraries, you can even stay overnight on the reef.

 This natural underwater jewel is protected by the Great Barrier Reef Marine Park, which limits the amount of fishing and tourism allowed in the area.
 During your cruise to the Great Barrier Reef, you’ll be able to enjoy a number of water sports including swimming, snorkeling, scuba diving, sailing, and admiring the view from above on a helicopter.

 The Sydney Opera House is one of the most iconic Australian landmarks and one of the best places to see in the world.
 The building was designed by Danish architect Jorn Utzon, and after 14 years of construction, it finally opened to the public in 1973.
 In 2002, it was included on the list of UNESCO World Heritage Sites, making it one of the youngest cultural sites to land on that important collection of global landmarks.

 Located in Sydney Harbour, the Sydney Opera House hosts over 1,500 performances every year and is visited by more than eight million people annually.
 No Sydney cruise is complete without a photograph in front of this striking architectural marvel, which is considered one of the most famous buildings of the 20th century.